Nicholas Henel: Life

 Henel stopped his studies and returned to Prudnik in 1602 due to the death of his father.
 Due to family matters, he stayed at home for about 9 months.
 During his stay in Prudnik, he thought about continuing his studies and sought help from his friends on this matter.
 He considered returning to studies no longer in Jena but in Frankfurt (Oder) due to its location closer to Prudnik.
 Meanwhile, in 1604 the scholar Daniel Rindfleisch (also called Daniel Bucretius) from Wrocław recommended Henel to Nicolaus Rehdiger from the family of Nikolaus I Rüdiger, who lived in Strzeszów, as a tutor and teacher of the adolescent sons Ernst Friedrich and Wilhelm.
 Rehdiger was a widower himself and raised two sons and four daughters.
 For this reason, he took Henel as his guardian with great relief.
 Rehdiger quickly took a liking to Henel and treated him like a son, often having scientific disputes with each other.
 He had a library at home, which Henel often used.
 He believed that he was learning more in this way than in college.
 He did not accept the position of the rector of the new gymnasium in Prudnik, proposed to him in 1608, because the vision of teaching work was of little interest to him in view of Rehdiger's plans to send children on a journey through the richest countries in Western Europe.
 Henel made this nearly three-year journey with them.

 He was preparing to defend his doctorate at the Faculty of Law of the University of Orleans, Kingdom of France.
-Of particular importance to him was the fact that the Protestant theologian John Calvin used to study there in the past.
+Of particular importance to him was that the Protestant theologian John Calvin used to study there in the past.
 He successfully defended his doctorate on 4 September 1610.
 From then on, in the works of Henel, next to his surname, he put three letters U. I. D. (triusque iuris doctor), denoting a doctor of both laws, i.e. canon and Roman.
 Due to his place of birth, he often wrote the term "Prudnik" in Latin, Neostad.
 Siles., in front of these letters.